nkusla/social-networks-workshop/README.md

 Who is the most central node in a graph?
 What's the diameter of this graph?

 ### **Task 06**
-Find top ten nodes pairs in graph that have the largest number of common neighbours.
+Find top ten node pairs in graph that have the largest number of common neighbours.

 ### **Task 07**
 Calculate Adamic-Adar index, Jaccard coefficient and Preferential attachment metricies for each node pair in graph.